Beethoven's compositional method: Eroica Symphony

 The majority of the Eroica Symphony is transcribed in what scholars termed the Eroica sketchbook.
 The first task for academics after discovering the sketchbook was to attempt to sort all the drafts and sketches of compositions into chronological order.
 The ordering process would not simply apply to entire compositions but rather every individual notation that was marked on the page.
 One method of achieving this was by comparing how similar a draft is to the final publication.
 Scholars who used this method were working under the assumption that every edit to a composition made it more similar to the final product.
 This method does not account for the potential times when Beethoven returned to an original idea after previously altering it.
 Because of this, it became customary for scholars to focus their attention more on the way in which the notation was transcribed as opposed to what is actually written on the score.
 For example, a marking crowded between other notations might suggest to scholars that it was an afterthought.
 Through close examination of these sketches, scholars managed to sort the pieces into chronological order.
 This would then allow academics to begin to search for patterns in Beethoven's compositional method.

 For decades scholars believed that all the surviving sketches and drafts for the Eroica Symphony were transcribed in the Eroica sketchbook.
 However, in 1962 the Wielhorsky sketchbook was found to also contain sketches from the Eroica Symphony.
 It was the sketchbook used before the Eroica sketchbook and was Beethoven's primary sketchbook from 1802 to 1803.
 The earliest drafts of this symphony were transcribed in this sketchbook.
 Nathan Fishman was the first scholar to reveal his transcriptions of the sketchbook.
 The sketches in the Wielhorsky sketchbook were intended as a loose outline for the Eroica Symphony containing some of the main themes and some plans for specific sections.
-The sketches suggest that the Eroica Symphony was constructed based on the material in the final movement so in a sense, was composed backwards.
+The sketches suggest that the Eroica Symphony was constructed based on the material in the final movement so in a sense, was composed backward.
 The sketchbook also suggests that the symphony was not always intended to be as large as it ended up being.
 The Eroica Symphony diverged from the conventions of symphonies at the time in terms of its sheer magnitude.
 The Wielhorsky sketchbook suggests that the symphony was not composed around the idea of drifting from these norms but over time, across many drafts, it ended up achieving this.